NirajMaharjan007/Gym-Laravel/README.md

 # Gym-Laravel

-This is project of Laravel
+This is project of Laravel.

 ## Short Introduction